karakRohan/A_Rohan_AI_Portfolio/README.md

 Frontend:

 http://localhost:5173

-🌐 Production Deployment
+🌐 Deployment

-Frontend — Vercel
+Frontend

-Deploy the frontend directory to Vercel.
+Deploy the frontend folder to Vercel.

-Backend — Render
+Backend

-Deploy the backend directory as a Node.js Web Service on Render.
+Deploy the backend folder to Render as a Node.js Web Service.

-After the backend is deployed, update the frontend API base URL in:
+After deploying the backend, update the API URL in:

 frontend/src/main.jsx